-Construction: The painted steel body is standard for pellet grills and is a risk to rust if/when the paint chips.
-Green Mountain does offer a stainless steel upgrade for the lid, but not the fire pot or diffuser, which will corrode in time.
+Construction: The painted steel body is standard for pellet grills.
+Green Mountain does offer a stainless steel upgrade for the lid and has recently begun making stainless steel heat shields and drip trays.
 Pellet grills don’t need to have heavy-duty bodies, so long as they have a good controller to hold the temperature.
-The Daniel Boone has neither.
 The legs are somewhat thin, which over time could be problematic if you move it around.

-Performance: The one-touch controller can be set in 5°F increments, giving a sense of precise temperature control.
+Performance: The one-touch controller can be set in 5°F increments.
 However, that’s just the set temperature, the grill itself maintains about +/- 25-30°F in perfect weather, with bigger swings when it’s cold or windy.
 The Sense Mate feature is nice, and sounds great, but it just helps you heat up faster in cold weather, not tighten temperature control.

 The features that matter: Of all that’s included, you should care about the WiFi, meat probe, and stainless steel grates.
 While some reviews claim the WiFi is unreliable, Green Mountain is ahead of the game in offering it and has developed a nice app with good functionality.
-WiFi capability is what makes the Daniel Boone more than a run-of-the-mill pellet grill.
-At this point, an integrated meat probe should be standard with every pellet grill (they’re not).
+A welcome inclusion, the integrated meat probe makes it easy to cook food to the right temperature without lifting the lid.
 Easy to maintain and durable, the stainless steel grates are a great addition.

 The Bottom Line: The Green Mountain Daniel Boone WiFi offers a lot at a good price.
 That makes it a solid choice for an entry-level pellet grill.
 The WiFi can’t be overlooked or downplayed—it has forced every other brand to start developing WiFi capability.
-However, grills are still about cooking first and construction second.
+However, grills are still about cooking first and construction second (Read 6 Tips for Choosing the Best Pellet Grill).
 Bells and whistles are a distant third.
 So while WiFi capability and accessories are great, it begs the question of whether their inclusion comes at the expense of a more sophisticated controller and a sturdier build.

 Traeger Pro Series 22

-With the Pro Series 22, Traeger upped its game, graduating to a better controller, sturdier construction, and included accessories—without significantly adding to the price.
-Rather than targeting the entry-level market, they aimed to compete with the likes of Louisiana Grills, a brand known for offering high-quality construction, performance, and features at a reasonable price.
+With the Pro Series 22, Traeger graduated to a better controller, sturdier construction, and included accessories.
+Released in 2016, the Pro Series sought to compete with the likes of Louisiana Grills, a brand known for offering high-quality construction, performance, and desirable features at a reasonable price.

 - Price $799